 - overload

 - alter the pressure setting of the relief (overload) valve

 - put the tipper lever in 'tip' unless you are actually tipping

+- · tip an uncoupled trailer

 - · tip in high winds

 - tip on a side slope

 - tip with the body within 5 metres of overhead power lines

-- shake the load free
+- · shake the loadfree

 - drive off with the body up or the PTO engaged.
 This could damage the equipment

-- leave the body up overnight
+- · leave the body up overnight

-- leave the vehicle with the ignition key in
+- leave the tractor with the ignition key in

 - go under a raised LOADED body

 - go under a raised EMPTY body (unless it is propped)

+- uncouple the trailer unless the body is down and the PTO is 'out'

-- steam clean or the exposed cylinder tubes, this will cause corrosion
+- steam clean the exposed cylinder tubes, this will cause corrosion

 - climb on the equipment by any means other than that provided by the bodybuilder.

-- never power wash near the breather
+- · never power wash near the breather